 1. Introduction: Why we should care about supranational Twitter activity

-The European Union (EU) has an increasingly precarious relationship with the citizens it governs.
-The politicization of European integration in public debates has markedly increased in recent years: incidences such as the failure of constitutional referenda in 2005, the raging debates about supranational authority during the Euro- and Schengen crises after 2009 and 2015, the infamous Brexit decision of 2016, and more generally, the rise of Eurosceptic mobilization in national and European election campaigns clearly illustrate that the EU can no longer rely on a permissive consensus among the wider citizenry (De Wilde and Zürn 2012; Hooghe and Marks 2009; Rauh 2021a).
-In such controversial debates, the EU’s rather detached supranational institutions are frequently addressed in national debates by members state politicians, often as the scapegoat for unfavorable policies in an attempt to shift the blame (Gerhards et al. 2009; Harteveld et al. 2018; Heinkelmann-Wild and Zangl 2020; Rittberger et al. 2017; Schlipphak and Treib 2017; Traber et al. 2020)
+The European Union (EU) has an increasingly precarious relationship with its citizens.
+Incidences such as the failure of constitutional referenda in 2005, the raging debates about supranational authority during the Euro- and Schengen crises after 2009 and 2015, the Brexit decision of 2016, and more generally, the success of Euroscepticism in national and European election campaigns exemplify the growing politicization of European integration in which a permissive consensus among the wider citizenry cannot be taken for granted (De Wilde and Zürn 2012; Hooghe and Marks 2009; Rauh 2021a).

-Previous research shows that supranational authorities are not onlyon the receiving end of these debates.
-They are oftenincreasingly approach strategically rather responsive and enthusiastic about engaging in public communication in the face of politicization by professionalizing their communication and adopting new channels such as social media platforms(Ecker-Ehrhardt 2018; Ecker-Ehrhardt 2020; Rauh et al. 2020; Rauh 2021c).
-Yet and still, the extant literature attest various communication deficits rooted in either in the internal setup of supranational institutions or the external obstacles of traditional media channels (e.g. Altides 2009; Boomgaarden et al. 2013; Brüggemann 2010).
+In these controversial public debates, especially the EU’s supranational institutions are frequent addressees, often serving as a scapegoat for unpopular policies (Gerhards et al. 2009; Harteveld et al. 2018; Heinkelmann-Wild and Zangl 2020; Rittberger et al. 2017; Schlipphak and Treib 2017; Traber et al. 2020).
+But supranational institutions can try to influence these debates as well and seem to start approaching their public communication strategically (Ecker-Ehrhardt 2018; Ecker-Ehrhardt 2020; Rauh et al. 2020; Rauh 2021c).
+Yet and still, the extant literature attests various communication deficits rooted in either the internal setup of supranational institutions or in external obstacles they face in traditional media (e.g. Altides 2009; Boomgaarden et al. 2013; Brüggemann 2010).

-Ithat the an render Even though we know the EU institutions and officials seems to be enthusiastic about communication potential of the social media platforms, we have limited knowledge on the state-of-affairs when it comes to their public communication on these novel platforms.
-Extant literature offers theoretical analyses and cases studies of the EU on social media (e.g. Barisione and Michailidou 2017; Krzyżanowski 2020; Zaiotti 2020) .
-But extant large-N studies focus on EU actors with direct electoral accountability, such as Council and EP representatives (European Parliament.
+Much hope is ascribed to social media in this setting.
+Theoretical analyses and case studies suggest that their transnational outreach, low costs of messaging, and an emphasis on user engagement render social media particularly attractive for the otherwise rather detached supranational institutions (e.g. Barisione and Michailidou 2017; Krzyżanowski 2020; Zaiotti 2020) .
+But extant large-n social media studies focus only on EU actors with direct electoral accountability, such as Council and EP representatives (European Parliament.
 Directorate General for Parliamentary Research Services.
-2021; Fazekas et al. 2021; Haßler et al. 2021; Nulty et al. 2016; Umit 2017), thereby neglecting those executive institutions that citizens most strongly associate with the EU as a polity (Silva et al. 2021).
+2021; Fazekas et al. 2021; Haßler et al. 2021; Nulty et al. 2016; Umit 2017), thereby neglecting exactly those executive institutions that citizens most strongly associate with the EU as a polity (Silva et al. 2021).